-Each day you walk into your school with a passion and desire to make a difference in every student.
-No matter what your role is at the school, the strategies for developing expectations in and out of the classroom are similar.
-How does a teacher get to the point where classroom management is under control and time can be spent delivering course content and making positive connections with students?
+No matter what your role is at the school, developing expectations for students is similar.
+How does a teacher get to the point where classroom management, whether virtual or physically in the school, is under control and time can be spent delivering course content and making positive connections with students?
 How does a bus driver ensure safety on the bus?
-Here are my strategies for success.

 1. Set clear, high expectations

-From day one, it is important that school rules are posted, are consistent from classroom to classroom or bus to bus, and there is buy-in from the students.
-A class discussion of expectations to explain the relevance needs to take place.
-Additionally, in my classroom, I create our “house rules” with the students, which are then posted on the board.
-These include items such as no whining, no talking about others, and of course, in my ELA classroom, no slang.
-It is always entertaining to hear from another teacher that their slang was corrected by a student!
-House rules bring a sense of unity to the classroom because we create them together and the students hold each other accountable for following them.
+From day one, it is important that school rules are posted, consistent throughout your school community, and buy-in from the students.
+A class discussion of expectations to explain the relevance is helpful.
+Additionally, creating “house rules” with students helps with buy-in.
+House rules bring a sense of unity to the classroom because we create them together, and the students hold each other accountable for following them.

 2. Hold students accountable for their behavior

-If the expectations are clear, and the students know the rules are created in their best interest to create a safe environment where their minds are open and ready to learn, students begin to hold themselves and each other accountable for their behavior.
-No one wants an engaging lesson interrupted because a student cannot control his or her behavior and the teacher cannot control their classroom.
-Students work together to keep each other on task, the teacher is able to deliver a lesson that the students value, and meaningful discussions can take place.
+If the expectations are clear, and the students know the rules are created in their best interest, students begin to hold themselves and each other accountable for their behavior.
+Students work together to keep each other on task; the teacher can deliver a lesson that the students value, and meaningful discussions can occur.

 3. Make yourself a presence in their lives

 Getting to know your students personally helps to create a positive relationship between you and your students.
 The saying, “They don’t care how much you know until they know how much you care,” is a very valid, proven point.
 Most students want to share about their lives outside of school.